Open Bible Data Home About News OET Key

 nothing

 Here, anything does not mean “anything at all.”
 It means anything like the miraculous signs that Jesus was performing, particularly his healing of this man who was born blind.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [anything like healing a man blind from birth]

 9:1-41 At the Festival of Shelters (chs 7–8), Jesus claimed to be the light of the world (8:12).
 Now John tells about Jesus giving light, both physically and spiritually, to a blind man who lived in darkness (see 9:5).
 The story ends with a splendid reversal of roles: The blind man who was assumed to be in spiritual darkness could see God’s light, whereas the Pharisees, who could see physically and were thought to be enlightened, were shown to be spiritually blind.